-Two other examples with motoneuron cultures from hIPSC are given to show a diseased activity pattern for amyotrophic lateral sclerosis and spinal muscular atrophy.
-We offer screening services with this ALS cell lines, more here.
+Two other examples with motor neuron cultures from hIPSC show diseased activity patterns for amyotrophic lateral sclerosis and spinal muscular atrophy.
+We offer screening services with these ALS cell lines, more here.

-Left: Example of a spike train with motoneurons from a healthy genotype.
-Right: Example of a spike train with an SMA genotype.
+Image: Left, Example of a spike train with motor neurons from a healthy genotype.
+Right, Example of a spike train with an SMA genotype.
 It is possible to see the hyperexcited activity with less synchronization.

 ALS - Amyotrophic Lateral Sclerosis

-In contrast to SMA in amyotrophic lateral sclerosis higher synchronicity of an ALS diseased activity pattern can be observed.
-Left isogenic control.
-Right SOD1-D90A mutation cell line activity.
+Image: In contrast to SMA in amyotrophic lateral sclerosis higher synchronicity of an ALS diseased activity pattern can be observed.
+Left, isogenic control.
+Right, SOD1-D90A mutation cell line activity.